Skip to main content

 • Although Description and Website were present in the mocked data, they are removed because they weren’t part of the query.

 • Only fields explicitly defined in .with() (plus Id by default) remain.
 Account Description and Website are null, even though they were specified.
-Hovever SOQL specified only for Account.Name, so additional field are stripped.
+However, SOQL specified only Account.Name, so additional fields are stripped.

 Mocked queries in SOQL Lib are counted towards the SOQL query limit, just like real queries.
 If the number of issued queries exceeds the limit, SOQL Lib will throw: